Complexity of Finite Borel Asymptotic Dimension: Complexity of forward-independent hitting sets

 \section{Complexity of forward-independent hitting sets}

-In this section, we use a general condition for $\mbf{\Sigma}^1_2$-completeness due to Frisch, Shinko, and Vidnyánszky \cite[Theorem~3.1]{fsv2024} to deduce the following theorem, which immediately implies that the set (of codes) of Borel functions admitting Borel forward-independent hitting sets is $\mbf{\Sigma}^1_2$-complete.
-Our main result, Theorem~\ref{thm:main}, is a corollary of Theorem~\ref{thm:ComplexityFIH} together with Theorem~\ref{thm:EquivalentCharFinAsDim}, which is proven in Section~\ref{sec:FinAsDim}.
+In this section, we use Theorem~\ref{thm:FSVversionTwo} to deduce the following theorem, which immediately implies that the set (of codes) of Borel functions admitting Borel forward-independent hitting sets is $\mbf{\Sigma}^1_2$-complete.
+Our main result, Theorem~\ref{thm:main}, is a corollary of Theorem~\ref{thm:ComplexityFIH} together with Theorem~\ref{thm:EquivalentCharFinAsDim}, which is proved in Section~\ref{sec:FinAsDim}.

 \begin{thm} There are a standard Borel space $X$ and a finite-to-one acyclic Borel function